Mastering HubSpot Sales Funnel Stages: Examples & Best Practices

 3. Decision

-In HubSpot, this typically corresponds to capturing Subscribers—those who have shown initial interest, such as by subscribing to your blog or signing up for a newsletter.
+In HubSpot, this typically corresponds to capturing subscribers (contacts who have shown initial interest, such as by subscribing to your blog) or signing up for a newsletter.
+These contacts aren’t sales-ready yet.
+Depending on your industry and sales cycles, it may be a while before they are ready for direct, targeted outreach.

 Awareness Stage - Sales Funnel - Subscriber lifecycle stages - HubSpot data for sales pipeline